 Getting into Libya - Or Not

-Tripoli is the capital of Libya and largest city of Libya.
-It is located in a bay, on the northwest of Libya on the edge of the desert, It was founded in the 7th century BC by the Phoenicians, In the Arab World, Tripoli is also known as Tripoli-of-the-West, to distinguish it from its Phoenician sister city Tripoli, in Lebanon, It is also know as "The Mermaid of the Mediterranean" because of its turquoise waters and its whitewashed buildings, though Tripoli is actually a Greek name that means 'Three Cities'
+Tripoli is the capital of Libya and largest city of Libya, home to nearly half of Libya's seven million population.
+It is located in a bay, on the northwest of Libya on the edge of the desert, It was founded in the seventh century BC by the Phoenicians, In the Arab World, Tripoli is also known as Tripoli-of-the-West, to distinguish it from its Phoenician sister city Tripoli, in Lebanon, It is also know as "The Mermaid of the Mediterranean" because of its turquoise waters and its whitewashed buildings, though Tripoli is actually a Greek name that means 'Three Cities'

 The Libyans are very friendly.
 (The married guide was a little too friendly - he thought I should get an individual dinner with him to make up for being late.)